Why Do Menopausal Women Get Hot Flashes?

 Raena

-Whether you are already going through menopause or are nearing that stage in your life, you probably know that one of the top symptoms of menopause is hot flashes.
-Along with night sweats, these can make going about your day-to-day life very uncomfortable.
-Hot flashes are when a sudden hot feeling spreads up to your chest, face, and neck, and night sweats are the night-time equivalent of this symptom.
-It’s believed that up to 85 percent of women experience these at some point during menopause, so let’s take a look at why menopausal women struggle with this issue.
+Whether you are already going through menopause or nearing that stage in your life, you probably know that one of the top symptoms is hot flashes.
+Along with night sweats, these can make daily life very uncomfortable.
+Hot flashes are sudden sensations of heat that spread to your chest, face, and neck.
+Night sweats are their nighttime equivalent.
+It’s estimated that up to 85% of women experience these symptoms at some point during menopause.
+Let’s explore why menopausal women struggle with this issue.

 The Causes of Hot Flashes

-In addition, excess cortisol can interrupt thyroid production.
-When our cortisol levels are too high during our menopause transition, then our sleep is disrupted, our thyroid hormones get out of balance and we lose the protective role of calming progesterone.
+Additionally, excess cortisol can disrupt thyroid hormone production.
+When cortisol levels are too high during menopause, sleep is disturbed, thyroid hormones become unbalanced, and the protective role of calming progesterone is lost.

 Coping with Hot Flashes